tekknolagi/isdt/lecture-notes/1-cli.md

 and maybe also have an editor running, all at once.

-It also allows you to detach and reattach to the session you started, so you can persist your work across logins to the homework server.
+It also allows you to detach and reattach to the session you started, so you can persist your work across logins to a server.
 Note that it does not survive system restarts.

 The keybindings are customizable, so read the manual pages for the default bindings.